odh-labs/predictive-maint/docs/image-detection-3-interconnect-setup.md

 ### Prerequisite 3 - A new OpenShift cluster on a different Cloud - with Admin rights.

 In order to demonstrate this cross cluster functionality, you need a new OpenShift cluster ideally on a different cloud.
-We'll assume this is Azure Red Hat OpenShift (ARO), though that is flexible if you want to use anither cloud/cluster.
+We'll assume this is Azure Red Hat OpenShift (ARO), though that is flexible if you want to use another cloud/cluster.

 Red Hatters and partners can use RHPDS.